mgoetz/StarTrekTimelinesSpreadsheet/README.md

 ![Screenshot Gauntlet](/Screenshot-Gauntlet.png "Gauntlet screenshot")

 In this tab you can get recommendations for which crew to use in your next gauntlet (if you didn't already start it).
-Please see source code for details, the algorithm is still "hand-wavy" at this point and could use input from someone more experienced with statistic analysis.
+Please see source code for details, the algorithm is still "hand-wavy" at this point and could use input from someone more experienced with statistical analysis.

 ## Get an access token
 First, you need to obtain an access token.
 If you're running on a Windows PC, install the free Star Trek Timelines [Steam application](http://store.steampowered.com/app/600750/Star_Trek_Timelines/), then open it at least once to log in.